SAP Articles

 3. Nike’s Supply Chain Meltdown

 Nike wanted to upgrade its supply chain system and implemented new forecasting software.
-The problem?
 They didn’t properly test the integration with SAP.
 The system overproduced some products and underproduced others, leading to $100 million in lost sales.
 The stock price took a hit, and Nike had to publicly admit their failure.

 Lesson: Never assume a system will work perfectly without full testing.